Exercise a high degree of caution overall in Colombia because of the threat of terrorism and criminal activity. See Safety and security

 Coastal areas of Colombia are subject to hurricanes.
-In the event of an approaching hurricane, you should:
+In the event of an approaching hurricane:

 - identify a local shelter

-Flights in and out of affected areas could be delayed, suspended or fill quickly.
-Hurricanes can also affect access to sea ports in the region.
+Flights in and out of affected areas could be affected.
+Hurricanes can affect access to seaports.
 In some areas, adequate shelter from a severe hurricane may not be available.

 - Familiarise yourself with your hotel or cruise ship evacuation plans.

-- Carry your passport at all times or secure them in a safe, waterproof location.
+- Carry your passport or secure it in a safe, waterproof location.